-The River Cats celebrated their 20th season in Sacramento in championship fashion.
-The club captured their 12th division title, fifth Pacific Coast League title, and third Triple-A Championship in a historic postseason run.
+In 2019, the River Cats celebrated their 20th season in Sacramento in championship fashion, capturing their 12th division title, fifth Pacific Coast League title, and third Triple-A Championship in a historic postseason run.

 The River Cats have had unparalleled success on the baseball field -- winning three Triple-A Championships (2007, 2008, 2019) and five Pacific Coast League Championships (including back-to-back championships in 2003 and 2004 and again in 2007 and 2008).
 The team has also won 12 PCL North Division titles (2000, 2001, 2003, 2004, 2005, 2007, 2008, 2009, 2010, 2011, 2012, 2019).

-This 2019 season was the fifth in a new era for the Sacramento River Cats.
+The 2021 season was the seventh in a new era for the Sacramento River Cats.
 After 15 seasons as an affiliate of the Oakland Athletics, the River Cats are now the Triple-A affiliate of the San Francisco Giants.
-Since 1904, the Giants have appeared in the postseason 25 times and won 21 National League pennants.
+Since 1904, the Giants have appeared in the postseason 26 times and won 21 National League pennants.
 After winning their eighth World Championship in 2014, the Giants became just the fifth franchise in Major League Baseball history to win three championships in the span of five seasons ('10, '12, '14).